Greg Berlanti: Personal life

 He was born in Suffern, New York.
 His parents are Barbara Moller Berlanti and Eugene "Gene" Berlanti.
 He attended Rye High School in Rye, New York, graduating with the class of 1989.
 Greg has one sister, Dina and two nieces.
 He has Italian and Irish ancestry.
 He described his early life in an August 2004 interview with Entertainment Weekly: "We were Italians in a town of WASPs" and his family was not "doing as well as 90% of the community."
 The Berlanti Productions production logo, which follows each episode of shows he produces, features a family with their backs to the audience and the spoken quote, "Greg, move your head!"
 This is an homage to Berlanti's father, Gene, who would yell at Greg when he was blocking the television screen.
 Berlanti, a Delta Tau Delta alumnus, graduated from Northwestern University in Evanston, Illinois in 1994.

 Berlanti has been in a relationship with ex–LA Galaxy soccer player Robbie Rogers since mid-2013.
 On December 31, 2016, Rogers and Berlanti announced they had become engaged.
 Their wedding occurred on December 2, 2017.
 They have two children born via surrogacy, a son in 2016 and a daughter in 2019.

+Berlanti was among 1,200 film industry figures who signed an open letter in September 2025 decrying an Israeli film boycott, which described the Film Workers for Palestine boycott of the Israeli film industry as "discriminatory and antisemitic".